 Next to the Mexican border these can grow rather large and may need to be mowed occasionally.

-Achillea millefolium lanulosa is great for a bird garden and a butterfly garden.
+Achillea millefolium var. lanulosa is great for a bird garden and a butterfly garden.

-Achillea millefolium lanulosa's foliage color is lt-green and type is stressdeciduous.
+Foliage of Achillea millefolium var. lanulosa has color lt-green and is stressdeciduous.

 Flower of Achillea millefolium var. lanulosa has color white.